This dreamy, Creamy Macaroni and Cheese recipe is made with pasta in a rich velvety smooth cheese sauce that’s ready in 15 minutes or less.

 Coming up with this recipe for the creamiest, cheesiest macaroni and cheese has been for me an exercise of love.

 I love pasta.
-But I love pasta smothered in an ooey gooey cheese sauce even more.
+But I love a pasta casserole smothered in an ooey gooey cheese sauce even more.

 You could say that I have an advantage since I live in the Dairy State, but with so many different cheese types, not all cheeses can be mac & cheese worthy.